NethServer/docs/administrator-manual/en/mail.rst

 * POP3: 110 with TLS
 * SMTP: 587 with TLS

-Server is reachable from the LAN using following aliases:
+Server is reachable from the LAN using the following aliases:

 * smtp.<domain>
 * imap.<domain>